Public safety minister heading to Manitoba-U.S. border site of illegal crossings

 Share via Email

-Ralph Goodale is making the trip Saturday to observe what's happening on the ground in Emerson, Man.

-Goodale is expected to meet and thank local officials who played a major role assisting the 90 people who have arrived in the small community since the start of the year, as well has hundreds before that.
+Goodale is expected to meet and thank local officials who played a major role assisting the people who have arrived in the small community since the start of the year.

-On Thursday, border security officials said some 435 people had crossed illegally into Canada at several different points since Jan.
-1, most of them with plans to ask for asylum.

-Amid calls for stepped-up enforcement along the border, Goodale has said existing resources were being shifted around as required.
+Exactly how many people have crossed illegally into Canada in recent weeks is difficult to pin down.

+Manitoba RCMP say 143 people had been intercepted as of Feb.
+27, but expect to release new figures today.

 Fellow Liberal cabinet minister Jim Carr, the minister responsible for Manitoba, is expected to accompany Goodale in Emerson.